rust-lang/rust/text/0000-crates.io-default-ranking.md

 systems, such as spam, paid reviews, ratings influenced by personal disagreements, etc.

-## More options instead of a default
+## More sorting and filtering options

+There are even more options for interacting with the metadata that crates.io has than we are proposing in this RFC at this time.
+For example:

 1. We could add filtering options for metadata, so that each user could choose, for example, "show me only crates that work on stable" or "show me only crates